 - SAY Your Target Keyword – YouTube now automatically transcribes your videos

-- Video Title – make it at least 5 words to avoid keywords-stuffing
+- Video title – make it at least five words to avoid keywords-stuffing

 - Include your keyword in the first 25 words